becomposable/examples/api-doc-gen/README.md

 ❯ composable memo recipes/composable-api-doc.ts --var-studio ~/work/studio -o "memory:composable-api-doc/input"
 ```

+Change the path to studio root with the one on your device.

 To run the memory pack as the input of the `GenerateAPIDoc2` interaction you should use the following mapping:

 ```